-1986 Transmission Line Planning and Archaeological Research: Archaeological Potential for Southwestern Ontario.
+1986 Transmission Line Planning and Archaeological Research: A Model of Archaeological Potential for Southwestern Ontario.
 In Archaeological Consulting in Ontario: Papers of the London Conference 1985, ed.
 W.A.
 Fox, pp. 19-40.
 Occasional Papers of the London Chapter, OAS, Inc., No. 2.